 Deep Space 5

-Wanting to flex his wings a bit, Max moved on from the Vendetta and joined the crew of Deep Space 5 for half a year as station’s chief counsellor and assisted the captain with diplomatic matters when required.
+Wanting to flex his wings a bit, Max moved on from the Vendetta and joined the crew of Deep Space 5 for half a year as the station’s chief counsellor and assisted the captain with diplomatic matters when required.
 The whole station’s mental health was a test too for the young officer.
-For the first time he was more involved in not just the Starfleet personnel but with the civilian population as well.
+For the first time, he was more involved not just with the Starfleet personnel but with the civilian population as well.
 Thinking that his time on Deep Space 5 may be like his time growing up on Deep Space 19, he eventually found this was not the case.

 After a while, he found remaining in one place was not as exhilarating as he was led to believe and requested a transfer to a ship-based assignment.
 The station did not see much ‘action’ and daily life became quite reliable, dull and lacked any energy.
-Feeling that he was hurting his career in remaining on the station, Max placed a request for a transfer.
+Feeling that he was hurting his career by remaining on the station, Max placed a request for a transfer.

 USS Charlton (NCC-71098)

 It wasn’t long until Max was offered the position of chief counsellor and chief diplomatic officer on board the USS Charlton, a Galaxy-class ship.
 With it came a promotion to full lieutenant and Max loved every moment on board the ship.
 The ship’s first officer also saw Max’s command potential and started to train him further in starship operations (being the ship’s former chief engineer).
 Over the course of two years, in between missions and every other duty, Max became quite the well-rounded officer and was eventually put in as part of the chain of command.
-He undertook the advanced tactical training (something which was rare for a counsellor to do), but he ended up passing with flying colours.
+He undertook the advanced tactical training (something rare for a counsellor to do), but he ended up passing with flying colours.
 As part of his reward, he was placed in charge of a duty shift, running a decent size department and being involved in most away missions that required his diplomatic expertise.
 All of this made Max quite the officer.
 All the time while he served, he did his best to avoid anyone using his adopted surname to his advantage.
 He did not want special treatment as he was the son of a renowned fleet admiral.
-While on the Charlton, he made some close friends, but found his work kept him from forming long-lasting relationships with anyone.
+While on the Charlton, he made some close friends but found his work kept him from forming long-lasting relationships with anyone.
 The counsellor had yet to find any romantic interest.

 USS Odyssey (NX/NCC-80000)

 Consequently, he was headhunted to join the brand-new USS Odyssey as its chief counsellor and diplomatic officer.
-Captain McCallister, the ship’s commanding officer, had been a friend of the Charlton’s skipper, and had been impressed by what he heard about Max.
+Captain McCallister, the ship’s commanding officer, had been a friend of the Charlton’s skipper and had been impressed by what he heard about Max.
 Alongside that, McCallister owed Max’s adopted father everything for putting him in command of his own ship years ago.
 As some way of paying that gratitude back, McCallister wanted Max to join his senior staff and to make Admiral Duncan proud.
 Having a ‘Duncan’ on the Odyssey seemed like the right thing.
-Max was at first reluctant as he had worked hard to avoid using his father’s coat tails to advance his career.
+Max was at first reluctant as he had worked hard to avoid using his father’s coattails to advance his career.
 That said, McCallister went out of his way to persuade the counsellor to join him.
 As such a loose sense of friendship started between the two men.

 Joining the crew of the brand-new prototype for the Odyssey-class was a complete change for Max.
 It was much larger and the work he would deal with would keep him on his toes.
 He eventually accepted the offer from McCallister, especially when McCallister shared his own story of how Max’s adoptive father had changed his life years ago by giving him a promotion to captain after a battle that took away his own captain and first officer.
-Max, on some level, could relate with his own birth parents being killed during the line of service.
+Max, on some level, could relate to his own birth parents being killed during the line of service.
 Alongside this, the new ship was a lot larger than the Charlton and it was assumed the ship would be out on the frontlines of Starfleet’s efforts in flying the Federation flag.

 Life on the new Odyssey was great.
 He would find himself quite involved in liaising with civilians that lived on the ship as well as the Starfleet crew.
 When the ship’s first officer left to assume command of their own ship, Max was promoted to third officer along with the rank of lieutenant commander.
 Over the course of the next eight years, Max’s work was more focused on his work as the ship’s diplomatic officer than as head counsellor.
 He advised Captain McCallister many times and his counsel was highly sought after by others too.
-In between his own work, he mentored his deputies and undertook his own training in developing his knowledge of starship operations with as many engineering courses he could get his hands on.
+In between his own work, he mentored his deputies and undertook his own training in developing his knowledge of starship operations with as many engineering courses as he could get his hands on.
 Deep down, he was preparing himself for one day wanting to command his own ship, but he kept this desire to himself.
 By the time he had reached thirty-eight, he was made a commander.
-He had several offers to leave the Odyssey to take up other more senior positions as well as an interesting offer to teach at Starfleet Academy, but for the first time in his career he decided to turn them down as he was enjoying what he was doing on the Odyssey.
+He had several offers to leave the Odyssey to take up other more senior positions as well as an interesting offer to teach at Starfleet Academy, but for the first time in his career, he decided to turn them down as he was enjoying what he was doing on the Odyssey.
 The ship’s mission of working in the Beta Quadrant, especially with helping the Romulans come to terms with their relocation was one he found worthwhile doing.

 At the start of 2399 though, he received a call from his adoptive mother, Nicola, asking him to come home as his father, Fleet Admiral Duncan, had died.
 The admiral’s death was of natural causes and he had the opportunity to retire and enjoy his last few years on the colony of Kovar Prime.
 Thankfully the Odyssey was already on its way to Deep Space 19 to resupply, which was in orbit of Kovar.
 Max took the death of the man who had become his father for most of his childhood hard and requested a few weeks of personal leave to grieve.
 Returning home to Kovar, Max assisted his mother with the funeral arrangements and remained with her for some time after.
 Not wanting him to be stuck on Kovar, she insisted that he returned to the Odyssey at the earliest convenience.
-Thankfully his crewmates were all there on his return, ready to assist him deal with his loss and be there for him as much as he had been there for them.
+Thankfully his crewmates were all there on his return, ready to assist him to deal with his loss and be there for him as much as he had been there for them.
 It was at this point that Duncan realised he had to do something more with his life besides his career.
 He needed to push himself beyond his safe limits, try new things and build relationships with others.
 He also realised he really needed to consider settling down to have a family.
 The death of his adoptive father made him regret not doing this sooner.

-Max went on to command the Odyssey during the Archanis Campaign, after the ship was crippled by two Klingon ships heavily damaging and boarding it.
+Max went on to command the Odyssey during the Archanis Campaign after the ship was crippled by two Klingon ships heavily damaging and boarding it.
 Captain McCallister, Commanders Cambil and Reyas were all incapacitated during this attack.
 Leading the ship to repel the Klingons from taking the ship and recovering from the attack, Max had the full support of the senior staff, which became a proud but humble moment for him.
 As all three senior officers above him required intense treatment, he was made Acting-Captain by Admiral Beckett while the Odyssey participated in the defence of the Haydorian system.
 For his strong leadership and the success of the mission, he was commended for his bravery and leadership with the Christopher Pike Medal of Valour.

 In mid-2399, the ship entered the Delta Quadrant and Max was heavily involved during its first mission to the Uxali homeworld.
 There he worked closely with its leaders to repair the damage caused by Friendship One, picking up from where the Voyager crew had left it.
 He was instrumental in supporting the captain’s efforts in relocating the Uxali to a new planet.
 His work was split between helping the Uxali come to terms with the trauma they had endured for decades while at the same time leading on the ship’s diplomatic front.
 Working with his staff, Duncan was successful in persuading the Uxali leadership to sign a pledge that would encourage further good relations between them all.
 It opened a new doorway for further diplomatic interaction between the Uxali and the Federation, in hopes that a strong peace treaty would be created.

 Following on from this mission, Max helped McCallister’s efforts in dealing with the Omega Directive (without being informed about it).
 He was able to open a strong dialogue with a Kraylor captain who revealed to Max what their people were attempting to do and where.
 Furthermore, his diplomatic skills helped the ship when McCallister was not present and had left Cambil in command.
-When two Kraylor ships had arrived, he aided Doctor Sylvexs in making the Kraylor believe their people maybe infected and it would be prudent for them to wait until the all clear was given.
+When two Kraylor ships had arrived, he aided Doctor Sylvexs in making the Kraylor believe their people may be infected and it would be prudent for them to wait until the all-clear was given.
 After the completion of this mission, Commander Cambil surprisingly resigned her commission from Starfleet leaving the Executive Officer position vacant.
 As Starfleet Command would not approve the promotion of Commander Reyas as she was McCallister’s wife, the captain asked Max to be his Number One instead.
 Max agreed on the spot, his aspirations to join the command division were now happening.

 |2375 - 2376||Cadet First Year||Starfleet Academy||